Coronary Artery Bypass Graft Surgery

 (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen

 level.
-Coronary artery bypass surgery (CABG) requires an in-hospital stay of at least
+Coronary artery bypass surgery (CABG) requires a hospital stay of at least

 You will most likely have a tube in your throat to help with breathing through a ventilator